os-libera/Libera/README.md

 + [Mininet] Physical network creation

-  We create a physical topology as the figure below.
+  We create a physical topology as shown in the figure below.
 Use the python file that automates the creation of the topology!
   ```shell
   sudo python internet2_OF13.py
   ```

   <img src="https://openvirtex.com/wp-content/uploads/2014/04/topo.png" width="50%" height="50%">

-  When the physical network is initiated, the logs for physical topology discovery appears in [Libera] as follows.
+  When the physical network is initiated, the logs for physical topology discovery appears in [Libera] as follows:
     ![](https://openvirtex.com/wp-content/uploads/2019/11/2.jpg)

-  Wait for a moment until all the network is discovered.
+  Wait for a moment until the entire network is discovered.

 + [ONOS] Run the ONOS controller to be used as VN controller